armin-reichert/pacman-javafx/README.md

 ### Without locally installed Java runtime (Windows):
 - Download the zip file `pacman-ui-fx-3d-jlink-1.0-jlink.zip` from the release folder.
 Extract it somewhere and execute file `run.cmd` in folder `bin`.

-To build the executable by yourself on non-Windows systems, run the steps in the build script manually or create a shell script or whatever.
 Any help in creating executables for Mac-OS and Linux is appreciated!

 ## How to build locally